 Transparency of the Regulatory System

 Timor-Leste’s regulatory system is still in its formative stages.
 The existing tax, labor, environment, health and safety, and other laws and policies do not present any obvious impediments to investment.
-However, the lack of a comprehensive law governing land and property rights is an issue of concern for foreign investors and businesses.
+However, property rights is an issue of concern for foreign investors and businesses.
+A comprehensive land law was promulgated in 2017, but requires additional decree law before it can be implemented.

 In 2011 and 2012, the government issued a number of tax assessments on private firms (both foreign and domestic) stretching back several years, with compounded interest plus penalties.
 Several of the affected firms have contested these assessments.
 In February 2016, the government reached a negotiated settlement with one private firm on most of the outstanding assessments.

 The Ministry of Finance launched an online Procurement Portal in 2011, intended to increase transparency by providing equal access to information on government tenders and procurement contracts.
 However, updates are inconsistent and not all tenders appear to be included in the site.
-In 2012, the government hired an internationally-recognized firm to serve as its procurement agent for major projects but there are still concerns about nontransparent and unfair procurement practices.
-The Audit Chamber, under the Court of Appeals, is responsible for reviewing government procurements above a $5 million threshold.
-In 2016, the Audit Chamber rejected the government’s proposed $720 million contract with a large Korean company for a development on the south coast, on the basis of “non-compliance with fundamental norms currently in place in Timor-Leste.”
+In 2012, the government hired an internationally recognized firm to serve as its procurement agent for major projects but there are still concerns about nontransparent and unfair procurement practices.
+The Audit Chamber, under the Court of Appeals, is responsible for reviewing government procurements above a USD 5 million threshold.
+In 2016, the Audit Chamber rejected the government’s proposed USD 720 million contract with a large Korean company for a development on the south coast, on the basis of non-compliance with fundamental norms currently in place in Timor-Leste.
 The government appealed the decision, and the company withdrew from the process in June 2016 before a decision on the appeal.

 In June 2013, with assistance from the International Finance Corporation, the government established the Business Registration and Verification Service (SERVE) as a one-stop business registration center for both foreign and domestic investors.
 SERVE is the government’s attempt to streamline the business registration process to less than five days from start to finish.
 Prior to the opening of SERVE, business operators had to visit three different government ministries to complete a process that could take upwards of one year.
 SERVE has registered over 20,000 businesses, approximately half of which are construction-related enterprises.